-California Penal Code 591 PC makes it a crime to maliciously disconnect, remove, injure or obstruct wires for telephone, cable or electrical service, or any equipment connected to those wires.1
+Penal Code 591 PC is the California statute that makes it a crime to maliciously disconnect, remove, injure or obstruct wires for telephone, cable or electrical service, or any equipment connected to those wires.1

 The legal definition of cutting or damaging wires

-A person may be guilty of cutting phone, electrical or utility lines under Penal Code 591 if s/he
+A person may be guilty of cutting phone, electrical or utility lines under 591 PC if s/he

 - Takes down, removes, injures, disconnects, cuts or obstructs,